Kozhikode Abdul Kader: Biography

 He was born to J. S. Andrews and Manini on 19 July 1915 as Lesli Andrews.
 His mother died when he was very young.
 He converted to Islam and rechristened as Abdul Kader when he landed up in Burma.
 He was disowned by his father when he returned and was supported by a policeman named Kunjumuhammed who also fostered M. S. Baburaj who would later become a famed music composer.

 He was first noticed by the music director V. Dakshinamoorthy who made him sing in the Malayalam film Navalokam in 1951.

 Kader became a popular singer with the song "Engane Nee Marakkum Kuyile" from Neelakuyil (1954).
 Kader was fondly referred to as Malabar Saigal.

 He married Achumma and has six children with her: Najmal Babu (Who was also a popular singer), Surayya, Moli, Zeenath, Naseema and Nasar.
-He met actress Santha Devi in 1948 and started to live with her and they had a son named Satyajith, who was also a singer by profession.
+He met actress Santha Devi in 1948, married her and they had a son named Satyajith, who was also a singer by profession.
 Abdul Kader died on 13 February 1977.

 In 2008 Nadeem Noushad, a documentary film maker, has made a documentary film on Kozhikode Abdul Kadar titled Desh Raagathil Oru Jeevitham.